Generic eigenstate preparation via measurement-based purification: Introduction

 \section{Introduction}

 Quantum state preparation is a basic and crucial premise for plenty of modern quantum applications, including but not limited to measurement-based quantum computation~\cite{OneWay,MeasurementComputation}, quantum teleportation~\cite{QuantumTeleportation,QuantumTeleportation2}, quantum dense coding~\cite{DenseCoding}, and quantum cryptography~\cite{Cryptography}.
-Preparing eigenstates, especially for a complex Hamiltonian, is of great importance in various fields, such as quantum chemistry~\cite{FermionicHamEigenstates,QuantumChemistry} and condensed-matter physics~\cite{ManybodyLocalization,ManybodyRMP}.
-Various powerful tools have been applied in pushing the system of interest into a target eigenstate, including dissipative preparation of entanglement~\cite{Dissipative,PreparationByMarkovProcess}, variational quantum algorithms~\cite{VQA,VQE}, and shortcuts to adiabaticity~\cite{STAThreelevel,STA,STAQi}.
-Among them, distilling an initial mixed state into a desired state of a high fidelity distinguishes itself since any quantum system is inevitably coupled to an external environment.
+Preparing eigenstates, especially for a complex system, is of great importance in quantum chemistry~\cite{FermionicHamEigenstates,QuantumChemistry} and condensed-matter physics~\cite{ManybodyLocalization,ManybodyRMP}.
+Various interesting tools have been applied in pushing the system of interest into a target eigenstate, including entanglement generation by dissipation~\cite{Dissipative,PreparationByMarkovProcess}, variational quantum algorithms~\cite{VQA,VQE}, and shortcuts to adiabaticity~\cite{STAThreelevel,STA,STAQi}.
+Among them, distilling a mixed state into a desired pure state of a high fidelity distinguishes itself since any quantum system is inevitably coupled to an external environment.
 It is therefore reasonable to find that state purification and entanglement purification have developed as key technologies in quantum information and quantum computation~\cite{PurificationViaNoisyChannels,MixedStateEntanglement,QubitPurification,PurificationZhong}.